 This course gives students a working knowledge of the conduct code governing the medical professions and the laws affecting the practice of medicine.
 It also discusses patterns of human behavior, patterns' origins, and the way for people to change behavior patterns in themselves, allowing students to see how these behavior patterns affect their relationship with peers, friends, and patients.
 The course also explains why people react as they do to illness.
-Prerequisites: Foundations for Writing or appropriate placement scores.
 (3 SCH.)